 Pumpkin Pecan Muffins are packed with delicious fall flavors.
 Light, crunchy on top, and great for grab and go breakfast.
-Low fat and Weight Watcher friendly- 6 SmartPoints!
+Low fat and Weight Watchers friendly recipe- 6 SmartPoints!

 Food is magic… it brings people together and builds traditions.
 Growing up, my family spent Thanksgiving at my grandparents’ house.
 We usually ate Thanksgiving dinner as “lunch” and ate around 2 or 3pm.
 I’m thinking the reason why we ate so early in the day is to ensure that we would have plenty of room for the pie later :)!
 There was always so many pies, almost 1 pie per person!
 As kids, my brother and I were always careful about not eating too much for breakfast so that we could have room for Thanksgiving, because not only did we need room for 1 plate, but we need room for 2 plates of food!